-Effect of mailed outreach invitations to underserved patients for colorectal cancer screeningAugust 5th, 2013 in Cancer /
+Effect of mailed outreach invitations to underserved patients for colorectal cancer screeningAugust 5, 2013 in Medicine & Health / Cancer

 Among underserved patients whose colorectal cancer (CRC) screening was not up to date, mailed outreach invitations appear to result in higher CRC screening compared with usual care, according to a study by Samir Gupta, M.D., M.S.C.S., of the Veterans Affairs San Diego Healthcare System, and the University of California, San Diego, and colleagues.

 A total of 5,970 participants were randomly assigned to one of three groups: 1,593 to fecal immunochemical test (FIT) outreach, 479 to colonoscopy outreach, and 3,898 to usual care.
 Researchers measured for screening participation in any CRC test within one year after outreach was conducted.